rebelsky/csc151/home/index.md

 from our lab, we also provide a virtual machine that you can run on most computers.

+*Appropriate Use of Technology*:
+A key aspect of Grinnell's culture of self-governance is that we treat each other with respect.
+Because this course includes considerations of appropriate uses of technology, using technology to harass or denigrate other people is completely unacceptable and therefore grounds for immediate failure in this class.

 *Printing Pages*:
 Most of the pages in the course web are designed for viewing onscreen.
+However, I know that there can be value for printing pages and marking them up; you learn a lot when you read actively.
 If you do decide to print, you should consider printing the document double-sided and two-up (that is, two pages side-by-side on one physical page) so as to conserve paper.
 When I distribute documents, I will do my best to distribute them in this form.

 Optional Books and Other Readings
 ---------------------------------